surbhithole/spark_data_lake/README.md

 ## Datasets Used
 1) Contains Songs information
-2) Contains Log information about the users
+2) Contains Log information about the users and the songs they listen to, etc

 ## Data Model